DOAJ/harvester/README.md

     git submodule init
     git submodule update

-Change the origin url, so you can push code to your own repo:

-    git remote set-url origin <git url of new repo home>
-    git push -u origin master

-Create your local config

-    cd myapp
-    touch local.cfg

-Then you can override any config values that you need to

-Update setup.py, to include your app's name and description

-    vim setup.py

-Replace this README.md with the INSTALL.md file which contains your application's installation instructions

-    rm README.md
-    mv INSTALL.md README.md

-You should also edit the new README.md file and fill in all the blanks/details.

-Now commit those changes and you're ready to begin development with a clean slate

-    git add .
-    git commit -m "prep app for development" git push origin master

 Create your virtualenv and activate it

     virtualenv /path/to/venv
     source /path/tovenv/bin/activate

-## Installing locally for development

-Either use the requirements.txt file:

-    pip install -r requirements.txt

-Or follow these instructions:

 Install esprit and magnificent octopus (in that order)